uedwinc/observability-for-serverless-apps-on-aws/journals/tracing-application.md

 1. Let’s enable active tracing for both the API Gateway and the Lambda function using the [updated CloudFormation template](../template-tracing-enabled.yaml)

-- To enable active tracing for the Lambda function(s), I have added a `Mode:Active` line to the function:
+- To enable active tracing for the Lambda function(s), I have added a `Mode:Active` line to the template function:

 ```yaml
 <Function-Name>: